wx-b/pyrobot-vision/README.md

   - stores camera intrinsics
   - return an image if called, and return None if the user wants to stop tracking

 An example yaml config can be found at `rbot_two_models_tracking.yaml`; an example image handle object can be found at `rbot_dataset_handle.py`.
 The example is a replica of the experiments described in the original paper.
+All the paths corresponds to the local absolute path of the [RBOT dataset](http://cvmr.info/research/RBOT/).

 ### Missing Pieces and WIP
 - Renderer is not rendering properly with the viewer window at this point.
 This also affects extracting of mask information, and keypoints through UV map.